covalenthq/covalent-docs/content/en/docs/changelog/2022/march.md

 ### UPDATED

 - We've made significant updates to our NFT endpoints `Get NFT market global view` and `Get historical data for NFT collection`.
-Supported chains and markets now include:
+Find the current list of supported chains and marketplaces below.
+Note that some markets are still catching up.

 <table class="table table-auto border-collapse border border-t-2 border-l-2 border-r-2 border-covalent-purple-dark">
 <thead>